Vagus Nerve Stimulation

 See the following conditions and the associated VNS effects:

-- Migraine: VNS decreases systemic TNF-a (a pro-inflammatory cytokine), increases the activity of the Raphe nuclei/locus coeruleus = reduced activation of the trigeminocervical nuclei
+- Migraines: VNS decreases systemic TNF-a (a pro-inflammatory cytokine), increases the activity of the Raphe nuclei/locus coeruleus = reduced activation of the trigeminocervical nuclei

-- Allergy: VNS increases the activity and number of T regulatory cells
+- Allergies: VNS increases the activity and number of T regulatory cells

 - Inflammatory bowel diseases: VNS decreases systemic TNF-a levels and decreases gut macrophage release of TNF-a = reduced colitis

 Evidence for VNS in the treatment of depression and anxiety

 Rong et al (2016) found that after four weeks of taVNS, MDD patients in the taVNS group showed greater improvement compared with patients in the sham taVNS group as indicated by Hamilton score changes as well as response and remission rates at week four.
 In addition, they also found that the clinical improvements continued until week 12 during taVNS.

 Kraus et al (2013) found that stimulation of the anterior wall evoked significant limbic deactivation at the parahippocampal gyrus and the posterior cingulate cortex

 Fang et al (2015) found that after four weeks of taVNS in patients with MDD, resting state functional connectivity (rsFC) between the default mode network (DMN) and anterior insula and parahippocampus decreased while the rsFC between the DMN and precuneus and orbital prefrontal cortex increased compared with sham taVNS.
 All these FC increases are also associated with HAM-D-24 score reduction.

 Evidence for VNS in the treatment of gastrointestinal disorders